Updated: May 3

 Create more impact with your achievement statement.
 Combine your selection of action verbs with quantifiable results to show both what you did and the effect it had by using this formula.

-Action verbs + task + quantifiable results, for example
+Action verbs + task + quantifiable results, - look at these examples:

 Understand your TRANSFERABLE SKILLS